 Our long-term commitment to improve productivity across the organisation has the potential to create significant value for shareholders and other stakeholders.
-Our focus on productivity has already resulted in significant improvement in operating performance at each of our major Businesses this year, with a nine per cent increase in Group production (on a copper equivalent basis) and record output at 12 operations.
-During FY2014, we delivered US\$2.9 billion of benefits attributable to productivity initiatives.
-This means we have now delivered more than US\$6.6 billion of benefits attributable to productivity initiatives over the last two years.
+Our focus on productivity has already resulted in significant improvement in operating performance at each of our major Businesses this year and record output at 12 operations.